AbhishekatGithub/Abhishek1996/README.md

 # Abhishek Venugopal

-Welcome to my GitHub repository, the place where I submit my coding projects.All the projects are written in Python and are based on exploration of python libraries, data analytics and machine learning.
-Please visit "MyProjects" folder for the notebooks and the code  and "Projects" tab to go through the Readme files.
-I am currently learning to deploy models in the cloud and include more complex projects based on Machine Learning and Deep Learning in the near future.
+       Welcome to my GitHub repository

+My main repository where I submit my coding, data science and analytics projects.
+All the projects are written in Python and are based on exploration of python libraries, data analytics and machine learning.
+ **Please visit "MyProjects" folder for the notebooks and the code  and "Projects" tab to go through the summary.
+Read the readme.md files for getting a glimpse of what the projct is about, the approaches and results**

  More projects are on the pipeline...